christiandudel/dtms/README.md

 are plotted together with confidence intervals.
 Finally, the transition matrix is used to calculate state expectancies and similar measures.

+Basic data editing and handling works very similar to the first example:

 ``` r
 ## Load packages
 library(dtms)